SonarSource/SonarJS/docs/DEV.md

 2. Wait for after 19:00 CET and check: Peaches>Rules>Typescript+name-of-rule as https://peach.sonarsource.com/coding_rules?languages=ts&open=typescript%3AS6425&q=import
 3. Or run it manually as described: https://xtranet-sonarsource.atlassian.net/wiki/spaces/LANG/pages/271352055/Peach+management

+#### Review security hotspot flagging

+1. Go to projects, select: languages=ts or js
+2. Go through all projects that were recently analzed, by checking the “last analysis” timestamp
+3. Go to: new code/new security hotspots
+4. Look for your rule searching by rspec message
+5. Ensure that it behaves as expected
 ## Inspirations:

 - Security Hotspot implemented from scratch: [S4036](https://github.com/SonarSource/SonarJS/pull/3148)